Meet the Competitors

 Special K Nourish - Peanuts, almonds, corn syrup, whole grain gluten-free oats, sugar, fructose, coconut, corn syrup (fibre), quinoa, dextrose, modified palm oil shortening, vegetable oil, glycerin, milk ingredients, sea salt, sorbitol, salt, natural flavour, butter, soy lecithin, soy protein.

 Ok, that is 5 types of sweeteners/sugars (I won’t count the corn syrup (fibre), because they’ve split that out from the corn syrup for some reason).
 Corn syrup, sugar, fructose, dextrose and sorbitol.
 The “milk ingredients” could actually be lactose, so there is another maybe sugar.
 Why is this bad?
 Watch this, or this.
+Or maybe fertility is a concern.
 7 grams of sugars total.
 That means more than 21% by weight is sugar.

 The website is saying that these are all “real, visible ingredients”.
 I’m not sure about you, but their definition of “real” is different than mine.
 Let me point out just one of the ingredients: modified palm oil shortening.
 This is an interesting ingredient, because you can find information on “modified palm oil”, and “shortening”, but not the product as listed.
 Shortening traditionally is a hydrogenated product, and definitely not natural and very destructive in the body.
 In fact, Health Canada is banning partially hydrogenated vegetable oils, in fact, it was to be done by this summer!
 Whole, unrefined virgin palm oil can be nutritious, but Modified Palm Oil which is high in saturated fat and no more nutritious than the partially hydrogenated oils it is replacing.
 Palm oil is also notoriously bad for the environment.
 Rather than using abandoned agricultural land, which is costly to rehabilitate, palm oil producer’s clear rainforests and peat swamp forests to create plantations.
 The soil and water from these lands are polluted by pesticides used on the plantations and the release of effluents into the environment.
 They are also endangering the lives of the Sumatran tiger, orangutans, elephants, and rhinoceros.